-In the hot summers the chlorine will be used up, however, cyanuric acid is never used up and accumulates in the pool water as a waste product.
-Once you have added it to the pool water, it will remain in the water.
+In the hot summers chlorine will be consumed, however, cyanuric acid accumulates in the pool water as a waste product.
+Once cyanuric acid is added to the pool water, it will remain in the water.

 How much is too much cyanuric acid? - The California Health and Safety Code has set the maximum level at 100 ppm.